KlevisImeri/SEM5/To buy.md

 Note:
 I always prepare what we learn in the lecture for the lab but the questions are just specific about the written code in the lab collab notebook.

+Dear !

+I am Ana Silkin, QL8SD3.
+I am in my 3rd year of studies, and I have as Professional Subjects System Theory and Image Processing.
+The second mid-terms are in the same day, at the same time: 27 Nov.
+2024 from 18:00 to 20:00.
+What can I do regarding that?

+Thank you in advance!
+the system theoru is at 7 pm